 Mid-Range Hotels: A great option for those seeking quality mid-range accommodations is the Explorer Hotel, which is also the top-ranked hotel in the city.
 It’s conveniently located, has modern décor throughout, and is fairly priced.
 Another good option is Chateau Nova Yellowknife, a three-star hotel with bright contemporary decor, comfy beds, a sauna, and a fitness room.

 Budget Hotels: A good option for those on a budget are B&B’s.
 The highest-ranked B&B on TripAdvisor is Bayside Bed & Breakfast.
 Another option is Aurora Jenny’s B&B, which is also close to downtown.
 Their basic rooms come with hardwood floors, desks, free Wi-Fi, private bathrooms, and a delicious buffet breakfast.
-If you’d prefer a hotel, the best hotel with a fair price is the Super 8 by Wyndham, which features great service, clean rooms, and a free breakfast.
+If you’d prefer a hotel, the best hotel with a fair price is the Super 8 by Wyndham, which features great service, clean rooms, and free breakfast.

 Where to Eat in Yellowknife